dpopchev/howto-quick-setup-dsm/README.md

 # Synology DiskStation Manager

-Notes of best practices found around to setup a Synology NAS for home use.
-References included at the end.
-The guide is based on `DSM-7.2`.
+Notes howto setup an Synology NAS running `DiskStation` version `7.2`.
+Find references at the end.

-## Initial setup
+## Install

 Follow the install instructions after locating the attached NAS on the same network using [finds.synology.com](http://find.synology.com/).